Skip to content

 Rhizomatics Open Source hacs

 Only Home Assistant server itself, with its custom components is supported.
-Logs from apps (previously known as 'add-ins'), HAOS or the HA Supervisor aren't provided as events to be captured, so require an alternative solution, like LogSpout will cover these.
+Logs from apps (previously known as 'add-ins'), HAOS or the HA Supervisor aren't provided as events to be captured, so require an alternative solution, like Bert Baron's LogSpout Home Assistant App will cover these.
 It can be used in combination with Remote Logger so that Home Assistant has good structured logs, and everything else is at least logged.
+Since it uses Syslog and OTLP it can also be easily integrated with practically everything else in your environment, including SIEM cybersecurity logs from firewalls, Unifi networking, Docker logs etc. See the section on aggregators for suggestions if you're not familiar with these.

 Installation

-Remote Logger is a HACS component, so that has to be installed first, using the instructions at Getting Started with HACS.
+Remote Logger is a HACS component, so that has to be installed first, using the instruction at Getting Started with HACS.

 The integration installs using the Home Assistant integrations page, and has no YAML configuration.